I didn’t expect Valentine’s Day to be so painful.

 I’d gotten used to single mom life.
 The raw pain from becoming a sudden young widow had softened along with the scary unfamiliarity of doing things alone.

-I’d grown accustomed to taking up a small part of my California king bed, going solo to parties and events and even going to the movies by myself.
+I’d grown accustomed to taking up one small edge of my California king bed, going solo to parties and events and even going to movies by myself.
+I no longer flinched at the term single mom.

 And I’d begun to dream new dreams and tackle a reviving wish list.
+Life was beginning to feel good again.

 Being one in a world of two is hard.

-Valentine’s Day can feel like rubbing salt in a wounded heart when –
+Valentine’s Day can feel like rubbing salt in a wounded heart when—

 you’re single and the wait stretches far past your hoped-for timeline;